lucidrains/nim-mmcif/README.md

 The goal of this repository is to experiment with vibe coding while building something useful for bioinformatics community, to see how much of a cross platform library can be driven to completion by transformers

+Verdict: I have upgraded to the Max 200$ plan.
+Opus is the only viable model, at least for me, and can be treated as a superhumanly fast but imperfect junior developer.
+With right prompting, it can be used to automate a lot of boring work and allow me to focus on the high level creative ones.

 ## Features

 - 🚀 High-performance parsing of mmCIF files using Nim